fynydd/Fynydd.SqlPkg/CONTRIBUTING.md

 #### **Do you want to contribute to the SqlPkg documentation?**

 SqlPkg is a volunteer effort.
 We encourage you to pitch in and join!
-Reach out to me at sqlpkg@argentini.us to offer your services.
+Reach out to me at michael.argentini@fynydd.com to offer your services.

 Thanks! :heart: